Mormons post questions asked during youth interviews

 Associated Press

-SALT LAKE CITY (AP) - The Mormon church is for the first time posting the list of questions lay leaders are supposed to ask youth during closed door, one-on-one interviews that have come under scrutiny for sexual questions that sometimes arise.
+SALT LAKE CITY (AP) - The Mormon church for the first time Wednesday posted the list of questions lay leaders are supposed to ask youth during closed door, one-on-one interviews that have come under scrutiny because sexual questions sometimes arise.

-The Church of Jesus Christ of Latter-day Saints on Wednesday posted the 13 questions that were previously only sent to local leaders.
-A letter from church President Russell M. Nelson encourages the leaders to share them with children and parents before the interviews.

 Only one of the questions seems directed at finding out about a young Mormon's sex life: "Do you live the law of chastity?"

+Homosexual relations also are forbidden even if a person is married or in a relationship.

+In the updated guidelines about the interviews, leaders are told to ensure that "discussions about moral cleanliness do not encourage curiosity or experimentation."
-The religion changed its policy earlier this year to allow children to bring a parent or adult with them to the interviews.

-A group of Mormons and ex-Mormons that want the interviews eliminated say that doesn't go far enough to keep children safe.
+The religion changed its policy earlier this year to allow children to bring a parent or adult with them to the interviews after a group of Mormons and ex-Mormons demanded an end to the one-on-one interviews and a prohibition on all sexual questions.

+Parents were only allowed in a hallway or adjacent room under old rules.
+Youth can still go in alone if they choose.

+The group welcomed the change, but said it didn't go far enough to keep children safe.
+About 1,000 people marched to the church's headquarters in Salt Lake City in March to deliver petitions demanding an end to the so-called "worthiness" meetings that they argue can lead to unhealthy shaming of youth.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.